|Born||In 250 AC, at Casterly Rock|

 A Dance with Dragons (mentioned)

-Born as the fourth of Tytos Lannister's children by Lady Jeyne Marbrand, Tygett was the third of four brothers.
-A younger brother of Tywin Lannister, Tygett always felt he was living in his brother's shadow, which made him an angry man.
-Tygett's relationship with his eldest brother was notoriously stormy.
+Born as the fourth of Lord Tytos Lannister's children by Lady Jeyne Marbrand, Tygett was the third of four brothers.
+Tyg always felt he was living in the shadow of his eldest brother, Tywin, with whom he always had a difficult relationship.

-Tygett fought in the War of the Ninepenny Kings in 260 AC, where he showed his courage and his skill at arms.
-He killed a grown man during his first battle, and three more later on in the war, including a knight of the Golden Company.
-A year later, he was present when Tywin Lannister brought House Tarbeck down in the rebellion of House Tarbeck and House Reyne.
+Tygett fought in the War of the Ninepenny Kings in 260 AC, killing a man during his first battle and three more later in the war, including a knight of the Golden Company.
+Although Tywin and Kevan earned knighthood from the war, ten-year-old Tygett was too young to earn his spurs.
+His courage and skill was remarked upon, however.
+According to a semi-canon source, Tygett served as a squire when Tywin suppressed the Reyne-Tarbeck revolt of House Tarbeck and House Reyne in 261 AC.
+Tygett was eventually knighted.

-By 270 AC, King Aerys II Targaryen had come to disregard Tywin Lannister, so when Tywin tried to name Tygett as the master-at-arms at the Red Keep, the King passed Tygett over in favor for Ser Willem Darry.
+By 270 AC, King Aerys II Targaryen had come to disregard Tywin, his Hand of the King.
+When Tywin tried to name Tygett as the master-at-arms at the Red Keep, the king instead chose Ser Willem Darry.